 Providence Day School Upper Schoolers recently worked to enhance young patients' experiences at the dentist.

 The Providence Day School and Freedom School Partners nine-month long supply drive has seen much success in its first few months.

-Providence Day School 9th-graders took part in their second "Be the Change" day Feb.
-21, part of a yearlong service-learning program to study poverty in Mecklenburg County and obtain hands-on experience with different area organizations.
+Providence Day School's 9th-graders once more are taking in "Be the Change," a yearlong service-learning program in which they study poverty in Mecklenburg County and obtain hands-on experience with different area organizations.

 Providence Day School's 10th Annual Gil Murdock Turkey Trot, a school-wide non-perishable food and supplies drive, netted approximately 10,200 items for Second Harvest Food Bank of Metrolina.

 Providence Day School's 6th-grade class took part in a Character Education Day Nov.
 9, an event designed to reflect on the character traits stressed throughout the year: respect for self and others, patience, courage and selflessness.